Dollar Mountain Fire: Aftermath

 By the time the fire was fully quelled in what the Forest Service estimated was the "late fall" of 1929, the blaze had burned an estimated 98,000 acres or 142,000 acres.
 The fire was the largest fire for the still young Colville National Forest, and also one of the largest fires in the nation over the 1929 fire season.
 In the years after the fire, efforts were stepped up to assess the fire detection system in the Colville National Forest as a whole, with a full survey being performed and funding allocated to improvement.
 A number of additional fire lookouts were approved and built along the backbone of the Kettles, which were seasonally or continuously manned until their eventual decommission.
 Stations inaccessible to wheeled vehicles had the lumber and building material packed in by men and tandem-horse teams in custom made harnesses.

 Originally established in 1927 with 17,000 acres of national forest, the San Poil State Game Reserve was expanded after the Dollar Mountain Fire.
 The new boundaries increased northwards to the Deer Creek-Boulder Creek Road to encompass the majority of the burn zone.
 Upon expansion, the 345,600 acres reserve was renamed the Dollar Mountain Game reserve.
 The reserve maintained its boundaries for under 10 years, with the northern half being removed from reserve status in 1937.
 The remaining 188,800 acre area was fully opened for hunting in 1940.

 In 1938 Civilian Conservation Corps workers living at Camp Growden were tasked with fire hazard mitigation and other cleanup work in the surrounding Dollar Mountain Burn.
 Major focuses were snag patch cleaning to remove standing dead trees and fire line construction in preparation for controlled burns in service of fire management.
 Much of the timber cut was put through the small saw mill at Camp Growden and turned into low cost lumber.

 The site of Camp Growden and the dry log flume used by the CCC are preserved as national forest sites of interest along the Sherman Pass Scenic Byway in the Sherman Creek Valley.
 The camp is almost fully gone, and interpretive signage has been put up talking about Growden.
-The 2 mi long Log Flume Heritage trail showcases lingering evidence of the log flume from Camp Growden to the Columbia River lumber mills and passing though areas of Dollar Mountain Fire regrowth.
+The 2 mi long Log Flume Heritage trail showcases lingering evidence of the log flume from Camp Growden to the Columbia River lumber mills and passing through areas of Dollar Mountain Fire regrowth.